Pian Upe Game Reserve

 Warm and light clothes: For most parts of the year, Pian Upe wildlife reserve is very hot during the day and cold during the night.
 You need to come with warm clothes for the night and light clothes (sleeveless shirts and shorts) to deal with the extra heat especially during the dry season.
 The heat during the day can be intense especially if you are coming from the cold winter back in your country.
 Camp fires can be set to keep travelers warm during the night as they admire the amazing milky way.

-Insect repellents: Like in most national parks of Uganda, this wildlife reserve has countless species of insects.
+Insect repellents: Like in most national parks of Uganda, this wildlife reserve has many species of insects.
 Some have painful stings.
 An insect repellent will keep away the insects.

 A hat and hiking shoes.
 A wide hat is important to help protect you from sunlight during the hot season.
 Sturdy shoes will help you navigate through difficult and rocky terrain while also protecting you from sharp trees and thorns.